microcipcip/cookie-universal/packages/cookie-universal-nuxt/README.md

 <details><summary><code>remove(name, opts)</code></summary><p>

 - name (string): Cookie name to remove
-- opts (object): You can set the path to remove the cookie from a specific location
+- opts (object): Set the path to remove the cookie from a specific location

 ```js
 // server